GoGo Logo of A Phone

 Reduces pain in osteoarthritis

 Chair yoga may be the best exercise for seniors dealing with osteoarthritis.
 One study found that chair yoga reduced pain and improved physical function, and quickened gait speed.
-Similarly, another study found that just 12 minutes of daily yoga helped reverse osteoporotic bone loss.
-This makes chair yoga a great senior exercise if you’re trying to overcome bone and joint pain.
+Similarly, another study found that just 12 minutes of daily senior exercises like yoga helped reverse osteoporotic bone loss.

 How to do chair yoga